NeviduJ/ICTer-Workshop-Transformers/README.md

-## ICTer Workshop – Sinhala & Tamil Mini GPT Models (Atto-GPT & Pico-GPT)
+## ICTer Workshop – Sinhala & Tamil Mini GPT Implementations (Atto-GPT & Pico-GPT)

 This repository accompanies an ICTer workshop focused on **demystifying the GPT core** and **building tiny transformer-style language models from scratch** for Sinhala and Tamil.

-The emphasis is on understanding how GPT-like models work internally by training **very small, inspectable models**:
+The emphasis is on understanding how GPT-like models work internally by building **very small, inspectable implementations**:

-- **Atto-GPT**: character-level GPT-style models trained live during the workshop on Sinhala and Tamil.
+- **Atto-GPT**: character-level GPT-style implementations built live during the workshop on Sinhala and Tamil.
-- **Pico-GPT**: slightly larger, pre-trained reference models whose weights and training notebooks are provided for inspection.
+- **Pico-GPT**: slightly larger, pre-trained reference implementations whose weights and training notebooks are provided for inspection.

-Any text files in `Data/` are simply raw material to feed these models and are **not** the focus of the workshop.
+Any text files in `Data/` are simply raw material to feed these implementations and are **not** the focus of the workshop.

-### Atto-GPT – models we build live
+### Atto-GPT – implementations we build live

 The **Atto-GPT** notebooks live in `Notebooks/Atto-GPT-Training/`: